mikemccarron/CraftCMS-Grunt-DevKit/README.md

 Overview
 --------
 This is intended to be starting point for developing websites built with Craft.

+Basically, this is what this does:

-The files and folder structure is based on my own personal perferences.
+* Creates a development enviroment that includes a set of common folders and empty initial files.
+The files and folder structure is based on my own personal perferences but you can modified it Gruntfile.js
+* Automatically downloads the lastest version of jQuery, Modernizr, Normalize and GASP (TweenMax) from Bower.
+* Handles concatenating scripts and minifying files and images.
+* Minifies JPG, GIF, PNG, and SVG files.
+* Checks your JavaScript against with JSHint.

 Thanks to all the great developers who created plugins that made this possible.